Console Pack: Audio

 - Updates will begin after 3 month Trial

-- If purchased, additional hardware modules (Essential Keys Module, Dial Module, Slider Module, Orbiter Module) will also gain all of the functions included in the Audio Upgrade.
+- If purchased, additional hardware modules (Essential Keys Module, Dial Module, Slider Module, Orbiter Module) will also gain all of the functions included in the Audio Pack.

 - For further details, see FAQ.